 Watch the Bats

-Get a sunset boat tour and bat watching show all in one with Capital Cruises that takes you on the water and guides you to where thousands of bats fly from under the bridge for a spectacular site.
+Get a sunset boat tour and bat watching show all in one with Capital Cruises which takes you on the water and guides you to where thousands of bats fly from under the bridge for a spectacular site.
+Austin is home to over 1.5 million Mexican free-tailed bats who make Congress Avenue Bridge their home from late spring through fall.

 Day 3